Kisan Vikas Patra : KVP Interest Rate, Eligibility, Features, Returns

 What is Kisan Vikas Patra?

 Kisan Vikas Patra (KVP) is a certificate scheme launched in 1988 to promote small savings.
-It's open to all Indian residents, not just farmers.
-Invest a minimum of Rs.
+Despite the name, the Kisan Patra scheme is open to all Indian residents, not just farmers.
+You can invest a minimum of Rs.
 1,000 with no upper limit and get maturity returns that double your investment.
+Simply put, just imagine a piggy bank that can double your money in a few years.
+KVP is like that piggy bank for grown-ups.
+It helps them save without worry for various long-term financial goals.

 There are three types of KVP certificates: